 Rock climbing courses

-The BMC currently runs two types of indoor to outdoor rock climbing courses that are heavily subsidised to help people who want to take their first steps climbing outdoors.
-They are called Rock Out and Ready to Rock.
+The BMC runs different types of indoor to outdoor rock climbing courses that are subsidised to help people who want to take their first steps climbing outdoors.

 Which one is the best choice for you?

-Rock Out is a programme of courses run through local climbing walls to give you a taster of climbing on rock and the basics of independent climbing.
-These courses are delivered by qualified instructors from the climbing wall and are subsidised by the BMC from a grant received from Sport England.
+Ready to Rock is a programme of courses run with local qualified AMI instructors to give you a taster of climbing on rock and the basics of independent climbing.
+This programme is aimed at adults who have some experience of climbing indoors.

 Outdoor sport climbing courses for young people are a series of outdoor sport climbing courses for 11-17 year olds, teaching the skills needed to safely climb on bolt protected routes.
 These courses are aimed at young people who are already lead climbing indoors and want to make the transition to climbing outdoors.
-These courses take place across England and Wales, meaning that there will be one near you, and at £30 for a full day's instruction they are a bargain.
+These courses take place across England and Wales.

 Alternatively, for a great one-to-one introduction, you could hire a qualified instructor and discuss the sorts of things you'd like to do and where.
 With their specialist knowledge of local areas you will certainly get the most out of your time and have great day out climbing.